andresMen1274/SIEM-Lab---Opnsense-Firewall-Network-Segmentation/README.md

 <img width="647" height="106" alt="image" src="https://github.com/user-attachments/assets/521f7533-528c-4b6d-b3d5-65f8ee618a1a" />

 It will fail because of a rule that we previously configured to not allow the DMZ and Client networks to communicate with one another.
 To fix this navigate to the search bar and search the IP address of the firewall.
 Once this is done select Firewall -> Rules -> DMZ.
 Replace the old rule and allow traffic from the DMZ to the Client network.

+Security Design Decisions
+- Added network segmentation creating Client, Server, and DMZ networks to reduce latteral movement of attackers.
+- Prevented DMZ communication with the Client and Server networks.
+This is done to simulate an untrusted external zone.
+- Allowed Client and Server communication for authentication and services.
+- Designed to reduce latteral movement of attackers if the system is infiltrated.